certnanny/KeyNanny/doc/migrating_keys.md

 be adequate for a test environment, but not viable for use in production.
 YMMV.

-Basically, this process takes advantage of the re-keying feature in KeyNanny.
+Basically, this process takes advantage of the re-keying feature in keynannyd.
-Re-keying is the process of creating a new encryption key for KeyNanny to use and have KeyNanny re-encrypt the existing protected data using the new key.
+Re-keying is the process of creating a new encryption key for KeyNanny to use and have keynannyd re-encrypt the existing protected data using the new key.
 For the migration, a software key is generated on the target system.
-This key is then added to KeyNanny on the source system where the re-keying takes place.
+This key is then added to the keynannyd configuration on the source system where the re-keying takes place.
 The data files stored by KeyNanny can then be transfered to the target system.

-Note: Re-keying only works when the migration certificate has a "Not Before" date that is newer than all other encryption certificates used by KeyNanny.
+Note: Re-keying only works when the migration certificate has a "Not Before" date that is newer than all other encryption certificates used by keynannyd.

 # Preparing the Target System